AbiramiSenthilNathan/TestingForFairnessInFinancialLLMs/README.md

                                              STEP 2

 1. We created a google colab notebook, by following the examples at https://huggingface.co/blog/4bit-transformers-bitsandbytes](https://colab.research.google.com/drive/1ge2F1QSK8Q7h0hn3YKuBCOAS0bK8E0wf?usp=sharing)
-2. But as of this morning, it stopped working; certain problems with bits and bytes(maybe updates)
+2. But as of this morning(17/05/2024), it stopped working; certain problems with bits and bytes(maybe updates)